pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

 Each site migration includes up to **five hours** of the Migration Team's time for researching issues and implementing [known solutions](/modules-plugins-known-issues) to incompatibilities that have already been identified by our Success teams.

-These hours are tracked by the Migration Team and do not roll over for use on other sites.
+These hours are tracked by the Migrations Team and do not roll over for use on other sites.

 Implementing known solutions includes handling core considerations.
 For example, if the migration includes: